Heba-WebDev/mercado-top-api/README.md

 # Mercado Top / Backend

-This project is a backend for Mercado Top, a second hand market, built using Node/Express, TypeScript and Sequelize (MySQL).
+This project is a backend for Mercado Top, a secondhand market, built using Node/Express, TypeScript and Sequelize (MySQL).

 ## Technologies Used